HIRO-MicroDataCenters-BV/ds-catalog/README.md

 pre-commit install
 ```

+Work on the server and client is conducted in their respective directories: server and client, as the server-side and client-side parts have different dependencies, configurations, etc.

 ## Working on a server
 Go to the `/server` folder to install dependencies and work on the server application.
 Documentation on setting up the virtual environment, installing dependencies, and working with the server can be found [here](./server/README.md).